 So why the scepticism?

-When it comes to skincare products which contain elements which are regulated as drugs, this is because these masks and serums include active ingredients proven to treat certain conditions.
+When it comes to skincare products that contain elements that are regulated as drugs, this is because these masks and serums include active ingredients proven to treat certain conditions.
 Retinol, for example, is a common treatment for acne.

 Of course, customers want a product that performs.
-The reason some products may be ineffective for some is because the majority of cosmetics do not penetrate more than 10 or 15 layers of the skin.
+The reason some products may be ineffective is that the majority of cosmetics do not penetrate more than 10 or 15 layers of the skin.
 While products work at a molecular level, they may not necessarily affect the epidermis.

-There are many non-invasive skin treatments which can improve tone and elasticity, and most clinics offer a free consultation so that you can discuss your options and find which course of action is best for you.
-It’s vital that you are educated when embarking upon your skin care experience.
-Make smart skin care choices.
+There are many non-invasive skin treatments that can improve tone and elasticity, and most clinics offer a free consultation so that you can discuss your options and find which course of action is best for you.
+It’s vital that you are educated when embarking upon your skincare experience.
+Make smart skincare choices.